oauth-wg/oauth-identity-assertion-authz-grant/draft-ietf-oauth-identity-assertion-authz-grant.md

       "scope": "chat.read chat.history"
     }

+### Refresh Token

+The Resource Authorization Server SHOULD NOT return a Refresh Token when an Identity Assertion JWT Authorization is exchanged for an Access Token per {{Section 5.2 of I-D.ietf-oauth-identity-chaining}}.

+When the access token has expired, clients SHOULD re-submit the original Identity Assertion JWT Authorization Grant to obtain a new Access Token.
+The ID-JAG replaces the use Refresh Token for the Resource Authorization Server.

+If the ID-JAG has expired, the Client SHOULD request a new ID-JAG from the IdP Authorization Server before presenting it to the Resource Authorization Sever using the original Identity Assertion from the IdP (e.g ID Token)

+If the ID Token is expired, the Client MAY use the Refresh Token obtained from the IdP during SSO to obtain a new ID Token which it can exchange for a new ID-JAG.
+If the Client is unable to obtain a new Identity Assertion with a Refresh Token then it SHOULD re-authenticate the user by redirecting to the IdP.

 # Cross-Domain Client ID Handling {#client-id-mapping}

 There are three separate OAuth/OpenID Connect/SAML relationships involved in this flow: